Oceans (Esprit D'Air album): Commercial

 Despite not being on a major record label and releasing independently, "Oceans" peaked at number 8 on the UK Rock and Metal Albums Chart, and number 5 on the UK Independent Albums Chart and has re-entered and stayed in the Official Charts for several weeks in 2022.
 It was their first album to reach the UK charts.

 Tour dates

-Esprit D'Air announced a string of tour dates to perform songs from the Oceans album, including an album launch party at the O2 Academy Islington, London.
+Esprit D'Air announced an extensive string of 34 tour dates to perform songs from the Oceans album, including an album launch party at the O2 Academy Islington, London.